You are using an outdated browser. Please upgrade your browser to improve your experience and security.Skip to main

-Thank you for your interest in volunteering as a Crisis Counselor for The Trevor Project!
-We are currently in the process of revising our volunteer application to ensure we are best meeting the needs of LGBTQ young people in crisis who reach out to our service.
+Thank you for your interest in volunteering as a Crisis Counselor with The Trevor Project!
+We are excited that you are interested in supporting our mission to end suicide among LGBTQ young people.

 To volunteer at Trevor, you’ll need the right technology.
 Security, privacy, sound quality and a strong internet connection are all key elements to providing a safe and supportive experience for young people.
 Our technical requirements include: